 Each spring, the English Department at Franklin & Marshall College hosts its annual Emerging Writers Festival, dedicated to championing the work of writers early in their careers.
 Since its inception in 2002, the Festival has been a collaborative effort between students and faculty, bringing people together across the campus community and beyond for readings, workshops, and the opportunity to mix, formally and informally, with some of the country’s most exciting new literary talents.
 Over the years, we have helped to launch the careers of more than seventy writers, and more than twice that number of students have served on our organizing committees.
-Generously supported by Edna Hausman P'85 & Richard D. Hausman '50, P'85, the Philadelphia Alumni Writers House, and the Office of the Provost, the Emerging Writers Festival is a marquee event in F&M’s literary year.
+Generously supported by Edna Hausman P'85 and Richard D. Hausman '50, P'85, the Philadelphia Alumni Writers House, and the Office of the Provost, the Emerging Writers Festival is a marquee event in F&M’s literary year.

-2016 Emerging Writers
+2017 Emerging Writers

 Robin Coste Lewis

 Immediately after the READINGS, a reception will be hosted at the Philadelphia Alumni Writers House.

 CRAFT TALKS will be held in the Philadelphia Alumni Writers House throughout the day on Thursday, April 7 and Friday, April 8.

 Thursday, April 7